 If you were in a motorcycle accident another driver caused, you may have suffered debilitating injuries or your loved one may have died as a result of the crash.
-The Law Offices of Ogle, Elrod & Baril, PLLC, can help you and your family get through the hard times by pursuing maximum compensation for your damages.
+OEB Law, PLLC, can help you and your family get through the hard times by pursuing maximum compensation for your damages.

 Call us now at 865-546-1111 to start the process.
 We can help you get compensation for your medical bills, lost wages, funeral costs, and other accident-related expenses.
 We have earned a reputation of getting the best possible outcome for personal injury claims.
 Schedule an appointment today for a free claim evaluation with a motorcycle accident lawyer in Farragut.

 What If I Suffered Severe Injuries in the Crash?

 We begin by speaking with you about your motorcycle accident and the type of injuries you suffered.
 If you have severe injuries and did not cause the accident, insurance companies will more than likely settle your claim as soon as possible.
 We have a goal of holding the at-fault party responsible for the accident and getting the financial recovery you need for your past, present, and future expenses.

 How Much Money Can I Recover?

 Your compensation depends on a number of factors.
 Your injuries are among the most important.
 Motorcycle accident injuries can result in a need for frequent doctor visits, rehabilitation, physical therapy, assistive devices, and other medical equipment.
 Some of the most serious injuries bikers suffer include:

 - Abdominal injuries;

 We include injuries, vehicle repair or replacement, and other specific costs when calculating your damages to submit with your injury claim.

 Can I Recover Any Other Damages After a Motorcycle Accident?